stepchowfun/typical/README.md

 **Note:** An optional field in a choice is not simply a field with an [option type](https://en.wikipedia.org/wiki/Option_type) or [nullable type](https://en.wikipedia.org/wiki/Nullable_type).
 The word "optional" here means that readers can ignore it and use a fallback instead, not that its payload might be missing.
 It's tempting to assume things work the same way for structs and choices, but in reality things work in [dual](https://en.wikipedia.org/wiki/Dual_\(category_theory\)) ways: optionality for a struct relaxes the burden on writers (they don't have to set the field), whereas for a choice the burden is relaxed on readers (they don't have to handle the field).
 This important insight about duality comes from category theory.

-An asymmetric field must also be paired with a fallback, but the fallback chain is not made available to readers; they must be able to handle the asymmetric field directly.
+An asymmetric field of a choice must also be paired with a fallback, but the fallback chain is not made available to readers; they must be able to handle the asymmetric field directly.
 Thus, asymmetric fields in choices behave like optional fields for writers and like required fields for readers—the opposite of their behavior in structs.
+Duality strikes again!

-As with structs, an asymmetric field in a choice can be safely promoted to required and vice versa.
+As with structs, asymmetric fields in choices can be safely promoted to required and vice versa.
+To be clear, that's the sole purpose of asymmetric fields.

 Consider a more elaborate version of our API response type: